LukasMurdock/LukasMurdock.github.io/_posts/2020-04-21-macos-font-bug-in-chrome-81.md

 Many sites (including this one) simply utilize system fonts available on the device.
 The goal is to use whatever native system font is available.

-This is most commonly done by declaring:
+This is most commonly done by:

 {% highlight CSS %}
 --font-family: -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,Oxygen-Sans,Ubuntu,Cantarell,"Helvetica Neue",sans-serif;